AlexHill/djpj/README.rst

 __ https://github.com/defunkt/jquery-pjax#usage

-Before you can do this, three things have to be true:
+For this to work, three things have to be true:

 * You need to be using a relatively recent version of the jQuery PJAX library.
-`This required feature was added in April 2012`__, so you probably are already.
+Any version since `this April 2012 commit`__, will work.
 * The container must be specified with a simple CSS ID selector, e.g. ``#main_content``.
 * Your block names must be identical to their containers' IDs.